Skip to main content

 If an SFA continues to use services provided under an improperly procured contract and pays for these services with other funds, such as the general fund, the contract may continue.
 However, the lack of significant expenditures from the cafeteria fund may result in excess net cash resources (NCR).

 Pursuant to 7 CFR, Section 210.14(b), SFAs are required to limit their cafeteria fund balance to an amount that does not exceed three-months’ average operating expenditures.
+Beginning July 1, 2022 the CDE has increased the NCR limitation to six months average operating expenditures.
 Federal regulations under 7 CFR, Section 210.19(a)(1), authorize the CDE to require an SFA with NCR over the federal limit to reduce the price children are charged for lunches or improve food quality, or the CDE can adjust the level of the SFA’s federal reimbursements until the NCR is at or below the allowed limit.

 SFAs should avoid retaining improperly procured contracts, as doing so could affect the cafeteria fund.